Unlock the power

 The Centre for Quantum Mathematics at the Department of Mathematics and Computer Science, University of Southern Denmark (SDU) invites applications for a number of positions as Associate Professor in Quantum Mathematics with emphasis on pure mathematics with relations to quantum theory or with emphasis on Quantum algorithms, Quantum software and Quantum computing.
 A successful candidate will drive internationally competitive research, collaborate with the world community in the field, and attract competitive external research funding.
 The candidates are expected to contribute significantly to QM’s outstanding research and teaching environment, to provide excellent education, supervise bachelor’s, master’s and PhD level students, as well as to contribute to the development of junior faculty research to high international standards.
 The candidates will get the opportunity to shape this development together with the team and implement research-project ideas with national and international impact.
 Topics of interest: Algebra, algebraic geometry, differential geometry, algebraic topology, complex geometry, quantum topology, geometric analysis, operator algebra, number theory, statistic, probability theory, mathematical physics, quantum algorithms, quantum software architecture and quantum computing.

-PhD scholarship in Cryptography - DTU Compute
+PhD scholarship in Photonic Integrated Circuits on SiCOI Platform - DTU Electro

 Assistant Professor in Quantum Mathematics